-Certain types of work can be carried out without need-ing to apply for planning permission.
+Certain types of work can be carried out without needing to apply for planning permission.
 These are called "permitted development rights".
 Often referred to as 'PD'.

-They derive from a general planning permission grant-ed not by the local authority but by Parliament.
+They derive from a general planning permission granted not by the local authority but by Parliament.
 The permitted development rights which apply to many common projects for houses do not apply to flats, maisonettes or other buildings.
 Similarly, commercial properties have different permitted development rights to dwellings.

-Permitted development rights are more restricted.
-In the Conservation Areas, and the Area of Outstanding Natural Beauty.
+Permitted development rights are more restricted in Conservation Areas, and the Area of Outstanding Natural Beauty.